Storages

 asyncio.run(main())

 .
 You also discovered how to use helper functions to simplify interactions with these storages.
-Finally, you learned how to clean up storages before starting a crawler run and how to purge them explicitly.
+Finally, you learned how to clean up storages before starting a crawler run.
 If you have questions or need assistance, feel free to reach out on our GitHub or join our Discord community.
 Happy scraping!